johannesridho/johannesridho.github.io/content/posts/021--gasing-evo/index.md

 Gasing EVO is an action arcade game for mobile and PC made to mimic Indonesian traditional game "Gasing".
-The game has many features including the multiplayer mode, voice command, and remote play.
+The game has many features including multi-player mode, voice command, and remote play.

 ![gasing-evo-ultimate](./gasing-evo-ultimate.png)